ethanarns/stork-editor/UserGuide.md

 10. Save your new brush to that folder.
 You can now load it again later for use with that same tileset!

 ## Portals (Entrances and Exits)
 0. **Warning**: portal connections are very fragile and glitchy.
-Make sure to check all your connections are accurate when modifying connections, and especially when deleting an entrance or exit! **I highly recommend backing up your data directory (by default `_nds_extract/`) before making any connection changes**
+Make sure to check all your connections are accurate when modifying connections, and especially when deleting an entrance or exit! **I highly recommend backing up your data directory (by default `yromfs`) before making any connection changes**
 1. Open Menu Bar > Tools > Level Settings or press Control + L
 2. You can select any existing Entrances or Exit and change all its values, add new portals, or delete portals (be careful with deletion)
 3. There is a planned Portals layer mode, but it is currently not implemented.
 The only way to change portal positions as of writing this guide is within the Level Window